- Home

 -

-When adding a new app, you need a workaround: use a dummy repository that can be accessed without a VPN during the process of adding the app.
+When adding a new project, you need a workaround: use a dummy repository that can be accessed without a VPN during the process of adding the project.

 Let’s go through this workaround!